 Could a career in cloud computing be right for you?
 Find out as we explore five benefits of working in the industry:

 As the industry continues to grow, cloud computing skills are highly sought after by employers.
-This means roles in cloud computing tend to pay well.
+This high demand has resulted in a large skills gap, meaning roles in cloud computing also have impressively high salaries.